The season of indulgence is upon us.

 For many Americans, the frenzy starts with Halloween candy, and gets worse before it gets better.
 For some, it gets a lot worse.
 But it doesn’t have to.

 What can you do to maintain sanity, health, and self-respect during the holiday onslaught?
-Here are a few simple actions to consider.
+Daily Reiki self practice tops the list, and here are a few simple actions to consider.
 Implementing even one will help, especially if it’s the one that keeps you from sliding down your favorite rabbit hole of excess.

 Tend your digestive system